Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 \subsubsection{HydraPlus-Net (ICCV-2017) \cite{liu2017hydraplus}}

 HPNet is introduced to encode multi-scale features from multiple levels for pedestrian analysis using multi-directional attention (MDA) modules.
-As shown in Fig. \ref{DeepAlgorithms-HPNet} (2), it contains two main modules \emph{i.e.} the Main Net (M-net) which is a regular CNN and the Attentive Feature Net (AF-net) which includes multiple branches of multi-directional attention modules applied to different semantic feature levels.
-The AF-net and M-net share same basic convolution architectures and their outputs are concatenated and fused by global average pooling (GAP) and fc layers.
+As shown in Fig. \ref{DeepAlgorithms-HPNet} (2), it contains two main modules \emph{i.e.} the Main Net (M-net) which is a regular CNN, and the Attentive Feature Net (AF-net) which includes multiple branches of multi-directional attention modules applied to different semantic feature levels.
+The AF-net and M-net share the same basic convolution architectures and their outputs are concatenated and fused by global average pooling (GAP) and fc layers.
 The output layer can be the attribute logits for attribute recognition or feature vectors for person re-identification.
 The authors adopt inception-v2 \cite{ioffe2015batch} as their basic network.

 A specific illustration of AF-net can be found in Fig. \ref{DeepAlgorithms-HPNet} (4).
-Given the feature maps of black 1, 2 and 3, they conduct $1 \times 1$ convolution operation on feature map 2 and obtain its attention map $\alpha^2$.
-It is worthy to note that, this attention module is different from previous attention based models which only push the attention map back to the same block.
-They not only use this attention map to attend feature map 2, but also attend the adjacent features, such as feature map 1 and 3.
-Applying one single attention map to multiple blocks naturally let the fused features encode multi-level information within the same spatial distribution, as shown in Fig. \ref{DeepAlgorithms-HPNet} (3).
+Given the feature maps of black 1, 2, and 3, they conduct $1 \times 1$ convolution operation on feature map 2 and obtain its attention map $\alpha^2$.
+It is worth noting that, this attention module is different from previous attention-based models which only push the attention map back to the same block.
+They not only use this attention map to attend to feature map 2 but also attend to the adjacent features, such as feature maps 1 and 3.
+Applying one single attention map to multiple blocks naturally lets the fused features encode multi-level information within the same spatial distribution, as shown in Fig. \ref{DeepAlgorithms-HPNet} (3).

-The HP-net is trained in a stage-wise manner, in another word, the M-net, AF-net and remaining GAP and fc layers are trained in a sequential way.
+The HP-net is trained in a stage-wise manner, in other words, the M-net, AF-net, and remaining GAP and fc layers are trained in a sequential way.
 The output layer is used to minimize the cross-entropy loss and softmax loss for person attribute recognition and person re-identification respectively.